Neymar has 'painful recurrence' of foot injury, PSG confirm

 "The treatment of this injury will depend on how it evolves over the next few days.
 All options can be envisaged at this time."

-The news is a major blow to Tuchel, whose side faces Rennes, Lyon and Bordeaux in Ligue 1 before a trip to Manchester United on 12 February for the first leg of the UEFA Champions League last-16 tie.
+The news is a major blow to Tuchel, whose side face Rennes, Lyon and Bordeaux in Ligue 1 before a trip to Manchester United on February 12 for the first leg of the Champions League last-16 tie.

-PSG's victory over Strasbourg came courtesy of goals from Edinson Cavani and Angel Di Maria.
+PSG's victory on Wednesday came courtesy of goals from Edinson Cavani and Angel Di Maria.